Medellín · Part of Laureles

 Transit / Commute

 Suramericana station on Metro Line B is a five-minute walk from the central plaza.
 Buses on Carrera 65 and Avenida 33 serve cross-town routes.
-Cabify and Didi for longer trips.
+Uber, Didi, and Cabify for longer trips.
 Driving access is straightforward; on-street parking is workable for residents.

 Noise Level